D4-project/bgp-monitor/docs/home.md

 # Testing

-Different steps to use external files, check that filters works etc
+Different steps to use external files, check that filters work etc

-# How it works ?
+# How it works?

 # Contribution

 UML of different classes + class docs + Scheme

-# How it's made ?
+# How it's made?
-You can check the following UML :
+You can check the following UML: